webhintio/hint/docs/contributor-guide/contributing/pull-requests.md

 the fastest way for us to evaluate your code and to merge it into the code base.

-Please only use pull requests and don't file issues with snippets of code, as doing so means that we need to manually merge the changes and update any appropriate documentation and tests.
+Please only use pull requests and don’t file issues with snippets of code, as doing so means that we need to manually merge the changes and update any appropriate documentation and tests.
 That decreases the likelihood of your code getting included in a timely manner.